-The National Final is a step up from the qualifier and is over three days.
-Two days of competition and 1 day which is a fun day to demonstrate team working, presenting and explaining to visitors the work you have completed over the competition days.
-The quantity and quality of work is also a step up from the qualifier as design is included into the task that needs to be communicated by production of drawings prior to installation and then to complete the design as per your drawing.
+The National Final is a step up from the qualifier and is over four days.
+One day for arrival and briefings, Two days of competition and 1 day which is a fun day presenting your work, and explaining this to visitors and an awards ceremony to celebrate all the finalists achievements.
+The quantity and quality of work is also a step up from the qualifier as design is included in the task that needs to be communicated by the production of drawings prior to installation and then to complete the design as per your drawing.

-Design specification Material Heating components (Boiler, Pump, and associated equipment)Hot Water Components (Unvented Hot Water Storage System) 15mm and 22mm Copper Pipe Time 12Hrs over 2 days Additional data Time Management to complete 2 Modules and meet deadlines (competition is over 2 days, so on day 1 approx.50% is completed and ready for assessment and on day 2 the remainder needs to be completed.
-It is clearly identified on the drawings issued what is to be completed on each day) Interpret Drawings Working Safely Communication Skills - required for communication with judges, for questions, materials and requesting testing of work Measuring Skills - used to position components and pipe as per specification Design part of the pipework installation and produce drawings of the design in 2D or 3D (isometric).
+Design specification Material Heating components (Boiler, Pump, and associated equipment) Hot Water Components (Unvented Hot Water Storage System) 15mm and 22mm Copper Pipe Time 12Hrs over 2 days Additional data Time Management to complete 2 Modules and meet deadlines (competition is over 2 days, so on day 1 approx.50% is completed and ready for assessment and on day 2 the remainder needs to be completed.
+It is clearly identified on the drawings issued what is to be completed on each day).
+Interpret Drawings - the ability to accurately relate a drawing to a real task and specification.
+Thus, ensuring that the planned activity matches the installation that is produced.
+Working Safely - involves the ability to keep a safe working environment by keeping the area free from trip hazards etc Working to risk assessments and instructions given on methods of work etc Communication Skills - required for communication with judges, for questions, materials and requesting testing of work.

+Measuring Skills - used to position components and pipe as per specification.

+Design part of the pipework installation and produce drawings of the design in 2D or 3D (isometric).
 To include sufficient detail so a third party could follow the drawing.

-Prepare work area for installation (organising tools, materials etc. and positioning datum lines) Install components as per drawing,
+Prepare work area for installation (organising tools, materials etc. and positioning datum lines).

+Install components as per drawing.

-Bending copper pipe to various angles Solder copper pipe fittings using lead-free solder Testing of installation in time at 1bar for 2mins using air.
+Bending copper pipe to various angles.

+Solder copper pipe fittings using lead-free solder.

+Testing of installation in time at 1bar for 2mins using air.